• Skip to main content

 Caution: Restrict IP Address change only to the third and fourth fields (ex: 192.168.11.xxx).
 Making changes to first and second fields can lead to network conflicts while connecting with your main network.

-4. Click on Save Changes and note down your New Router IP Address.
+4. Click on Save Changes and note down the New IP Address of your Router and restart the Router.

-After changing Router IP Address, you may find your devices not connecting to the Internet.
-This can be easily fixed by restarting the devices and allowing them to re-establish connection with your router.
+After changing Router IP Address, you may find your computer and Phone not connecting to the Internet.
+This can be easily fixed by restarting your devices and allowing them to re-establish connection with the Router.

 Tip: You can confirm Router IP Address change by trying to Login to your Router using the New Router IP Address.